ezShroom/ezShroom/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=ezShroom)](https://github.com/ryo-ma/github-profile-trophy)
 # 👋 Hi
 I'm a developer looking to write code for [LBRY](https://lbry.com/).
 I'd like to expand its ecosystem outside of Odysee, its most visited platform.
-I'm currently working on a site for [Aspect.services](https://aspect.services/), and will return to developing for LBRY once that is finished.

 ## 👉 Projects
 Here are the open source projects I've made or worked on.